The best metal detectors for gold at any budget

 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn more ›

-So, you want to strike it rich with a metal detector for gold?
-Join the club.
-Literally!
-We’ve collected the metal detectors that perform particularly well in the hunt for gold.
 If you’re hoping to head out and find even a bit of treasure, then a metal detector for gold can make a huge difference.
 The best detectors are sensitive enough to distinguish between gold and ferrous metals, are often fully submersible, and can even find gold in difficult soils, such as mineralized black sand.
 Some detectors also come with special features, such as a gold-probability register that shows how likely a nugget might be gold or just a chunk of lead.
+Our best overall pick, the XP Deus II, comes with bone-conduction headphones to listen to the world around you while questing for riches.
 With everything from cheap detectors to throw in your beach wagon for casual treasure hunts to professional metal detectors for intense days in the field, we’re exploring it all.
 These are the best metal detectors for gold to help you find that nugget, ring, or other treasure you’ve always dreamed of.

 Gold discrimination—the ability to suss out gold and not, say, metal nails—is one factor that might make a good gold metal detector.
 Overall detection power, however, is often more important.
 It’s better to get a nail and a golden ring than to miss both, after all.
 We also examine metal detectors for gold that can withstand the wetness of the beach and detect through mineral-laden soils.